The Catapult Class Association

 MEMBERSHIP AND RUNNING THE ASSOCIATION:

-The Association is managed through its AGM held at one of the main summer meetings commonly the Bala Gala event in summer.
-Between AGM’s the Committee members meet two or three times yearly and to agree actions in the different functions carried by the post-holders, and maintain email and website contact with members.
+The Association is managed through its AGM held at one of the main summer meetings, commonly the Bala Gala event in summer.
+Between AGM’s the Committee members meet one or two times yearly, to agree actions in the different functions carried by the post-holders, and maintain email and website contact with members.

 (Below: Running home at Bala Lake)